 In order that it can be clear as to what a Unity-and-Diversity Center is, let it be said that it is non-denominational in character and that it serves as a kind of “no person’s land” at the heart of each community where all of the different religions, ages, fields, races, and cultures of the world can be brought together into a much greater degree of understanding and cooperation.
 It will thus become a kind of community center at the highest level, focused around the experience of unity-and-diversity worship.

 Training for this type of ministry can be applied to healing, counseling, movement, administration for the bringing together of the many paths through the Unity-and-Diversity World Council, or in various other ways.
 But most of all it is for the establishment of a new understanding of Spirit and the emergence of the universal community.

 Academic training equivalent to the lower division at the university, or the Associate of Arts Degree at a community college.
 Courses taken should ideally include basic psychology, public speaking, and general knowledge of the natural and social sciences.

 Additional upper-division college or university training.
-The Bachelor’s Degree.
-A working knowledge of a second language (ancient or modern).
+A Bachelor’s Degree.
+Working knowledge of a second language (ancient or modern).